Generative Human Geometry Distribution: Method

 \subsection{Overview}

-We model human geometry as a distribution based on the SMPL model and encode it into a compact feature map, which enables efficient generation within the dataset distribution.
-In this section, we first introduce our human geometry distribution formulation by identifying suitable source and target distributions.
-Next, we describe encoding this distribution into a feature map using an auto-decoder architecture, as depicted in Fig.~\ref{fig:pipeline} (a).
-Finally, we present generative tasks aimed at synthesizing the feature map, guided by the SMPL template, optionally incorporating additional conditioning inputs, as illustrated in Fig.~\ref{fig:pipeline} (b).
+In this section, we first introduce our human geometry distribution formulation by identifying suitable source and target distributions (Sec.~\ref{sec:human_geometry_distribution_formulation}).
+Next, we describe encoding this distribution into a feature map using an auto-decoder architecture, as depicted in Fig.~\ref{fig:pipeline} (a) (Sec.~\ref{sec:conditional_distribution_encoding}).
+Finally, we present generative tasks aimed at synthesizing the feature map, guided by the SMPL template, optionally incorporating additional conditioning inputs, as illustrated in Fig.~\ref{fig:pipeline} (b) (Sec.~\ref{sec:generative_tasks}).